theochem/horton/doc/download_and_install_linux.rst

     pip install --user --upgrade sphinx breathe

-If you don't want to rebuild sphinx every time you make a change you can use the `sphinx-autobuild` tool available through PyPI.
+If you don't want to rebuild the documentations with sphinx every time you make a change, you can use the
+`sphinx-autobuild` tool available through PyPI.
 Installation is pretty much like any other PyPI package::